 These mites can be contagious.
 Eyelash mites might spread from contact with others who have them, mostly at nights that they come on the surface of your skin.

 If you have eyelash mites, your dermatologist will probably advise you not to share your eye makeup with other people.
 Eyelash mites can spread to the new host through these cosmetics.

 After diagnosing eyelash mites, your doctor will prescribe topical medications that will hold the mites in place.
 Stuck Demodex can’t go anywhere else and lay eggs, which reduces their numbers.
 These medications also help with other underlying skin problems.

 One of the natural remedies used for eyelash mites is tea tree oil (TTO).
 This natural essential oil is from a native Australian plant.
 Different percentages of this oil are used to treat wounds and skin infections.
 50% of TTO is sold in pharmacies as an OTC drug.

 Rubbing this oil on the eyelashes once a week helps to cure this disease.
 But since this oil can irritate the eyes, we offer you a better way to get rid of eyelash mites.

 How Can Ungex Help Remove Eyelash Mites?

 Australian products of ‘Ungex’, especially ‘PDT’ and ‘SDT‘ have natural-based ingredients with antiviral properties.
 These products can kill eyelash mites in addition to other types of mites.
-Beside anti-Demodex products, Ungex treatment includes a complete treatment plan.
+Besides anti-Demodex products, Ungex treatment includes a complete treatment plan.
 Our Ungex consultants will give you free advice during treatment to ensure your therapy progresses according to the protocol.